fenago/generative-adversarial-networks/chapter_16/Lab_12.md

 distribution observed in generated examples.
 The argument contrasts different distribution distance measures, such as Kullback-Leibler (KL) divergence, Jensen-Shannon (JS) divergence, and the Earth-Mover (EM) distance, the latter also referred to as Wasserstein distance.

 The most fundamental difference between such distances is their impact on the convergence of sequences of probability distributions.

 — Wasserstein GAN, 2017.

 They demonstrate that a critic neural network can be trained to approximate the Wasserstein distance, and, in turn, used to effectively train a generator model.
 Importantly, the Wasserstein distance has the properties that it is continuous and differentiable and continues to provide a linear gradient, even after the critic is well trained.

 The fact that the EM distance is continuous and differentiable a.e. means that we can (and should) train the critic till optimality. [...] the more we train the critic, the more reliable gradient of the Wasserstein we get, which is actually useful by the fact that Wasserstein is differentiable almost everywhere.

 — Wasserstein GAN, 2017.

 This is unlike the discriminator model of the DCGAN that, once trained, may fail to provide useful gradient information for updating the generator model.
 The benefit of the WGAN is that the training process is more stable and less sensitive to model architecture and choice of hyperparameter configurations.

 ... training WGANs does not require maintaining a careful balance in training of the discriminator and the generator, and does not require a careful design of the network architecture either.
 The mode dropping phenomenon that is typical in GANs is also drastically reduced.

 — Wasserstein GAN, 2017.

 Perhaps most importantly, the loss of the discriminator appears to relate to the quality of images created by the generator.
 Specifically, the lower the loss of the critic when evaluating generated images, the higher the expected quality of the generated images.
 This is important as unlike other GANs that seek stability in terms of finding an equilibrium between two models, the WGAN seeks convergence, lowering generator loss.

-### 16.3.
-How to Implement Wasserstein Loss

-308

 To our knowledge, this is the first time in GAN literature that such a property is shown, where the loss of the GAN shows properties of convergence.
 This property is extremely useful when doing research in adversarial networks as one does not need to stare at the generated samples to figure out failure modes and to gain information on which models are doing better over others.

 — Wasserstein GAN, 2017.

-16.3

-How to Implement Wasserstein Loss
+## How to Implement Wasserstein Loss

 The Wasserstein loss function seeks to increase the gap between the scores for real and generated images.
 We can summarize the function as it is described in the paper as follows:

 - Critic Loss = [average critic score on real images] - [average critic score on fake images]
 - Generator Loss = -[average critic score on fake images]